 Do you notice a loss of brightness in your car’s color?
-If the car’s color looks dull and not as vibrant as it used to, it’s most certainly due to oxidation.
-Some car owners mistake it for the deposit of dirt – but it is not.
+If the car’s color looks dull and not as vibrant as it used to be, it’s most certainly due to oxidation.
+Some car owners mistake it for the deposit of dirt, but it is not.
 If left for a long time, oxidation can damage your paint’s protective layer and make your car susceptible to rust.
 Sounds dangerous, right?
 You don’t have to worry; we have you covered.
 In this post, we are listing down pro car wash tips for oxidation removal.
 Keep reading to know more.

-Oxidation is a chemical reaction that causes the vehicle paint to deteriorate over time due to heat and oxygen exposure.
+Oxidation is a chemical reaction that causes vehicle paint to deteriorate over time due to heat and oxygen exposure.
 To avoid oxidation, you need to take care of your car’s paint.
-Regular car washes and car detailing techniques – like clay bar treatment or waxing – can help you maintain your car’s exterior.
+Regular car washes and detailing techniques—like clay bar treatment or waxing—can help you maintain your car’s exterior.

-As the paint oxidizes, the first change you notice is the dullness in your car’s color.
-You can also notice the color becoming more faded and chalky over time.
-In the final stages of oxidation, the car’s clear coat will deteriorate, which causes the paint to dissolve permanently.
+As the paint oxidizes, the first change you notice is the dullness of your car’s color.
+Over time, the color can also become more faded and chalky.
+In the final stages of oxidation, the car’s clear coat will deteriorate, causing the paint to dissolve permanently.

 Step 1

-First, wash your car thoroughly to remove any dirt, dust, or debris before applying any product onto the car’s body.
+First, wash your car thoroughly to remove dirt, dust, or debris before applying any product to its body.

 Step 2